cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/concepts/_index.md

 By the end of this module, you will be able to:

-- Understand what Cloudflare Zero Trust products are available.
+- Understand what products and features Cloudflare offers.
-- How Cloudflare implements a defense-in-depth approach to security.
+- Describe how Cloudflare implements a defense-in-depth approach to security.